TeleLink Mental Health

 Susan Komhyr Smith, RN, MHM, - Clinical Manager

-- Peter is a generalist child & adolescent psychiatrist based in Thunder Bay and northwestern Ontario.
-As Sickkid's Tele-mental Health Liaison for Rural & Remote Communities, Peter has advocated for models of care that more effectively meet the needs of rural & remote and Indigenous children of northern Ontario.
-After a valuable rotation as a resident, Peter then joined the Sickkids Tele-mental Health Team in 2007 and continues to support telepsychiatry as a very important resource for northern children and families and communities
+- Dr. Peter Braunberger is a generalist child & adolescent psychiatrist based in Thunder Bay and northwestern Ontario.
+As SickKids' Tele-mental Health Liaison for Rural & Remote Communities, Braunberger has advocated for models of care that more effectively meet the needs of rural & remote and Indigenous children of northern Ontario.
+After a valuable rotation as a resident, Braunberger then joined the SickKids Tele-mental Health Team in 2007 and continues to support telepsychiatry as a very important resource for northern children and families and communities.

 Dr. Chetana Kulkarni, MD, FRCPC - Education Lead